 Leave time for career development (i.e. job or fellowship interviews) is available for up to five week days during residency training.
-Time for professional development must be approved by the residency Program Director.
-Rules for call coverage apply; requests should be submitted in MedHub or QGenda.
+Time for career development must be approved by the residency Program Director.
+Rules for call coverage apply; requests should be submitted in MedHub.